Humidity in your office

-We came across a video this week presented by Elliot Morgan on Mashable entitled “Why Printers Are Awful and Other Mysteries.”
+We came across a video this week presented by Elliot Morgan on Mashable entitled “Why Printers Are Awful and Other Mysteries.” it touched on a subject about humidity in your office.

 When we saw the title, this was our reaction: